roosemberth/karuiwm/README.md

 stwm
 ====

-An attempt to build a minimalitic dynamically tiling window manager with Xlib;
+An attempt to build a minimalistic dynamically tiling window manager with Xlib;
 inspired by [xmonad](http://xmonad.org/) and based on [dwm](http://dwm.suckless.org/).